 According to the domestic Revenue Department the activities which are exempt from VAT in Thailand are:

 • Imports and sales of unprocessed agricultural goods and related products like animal feeds, fertilizers, pesticides and others;

 • Imports and sales of textbooks, newspapers, and magazines;

 o local and international land transports;

-o healthcare services offered by government, clinics and private hospitals;
+o healthcare services offered by the government, clinics, and private hospitals;

-o educational services offered by government, private schools and certain acknowledged educational organizations;
+o educational services offered by the government, private schools and certain acknowledged educational organizations;

-• Turnover from business, trade, agriculture, industry, transport or another activity not mentioned above.
-Our company formation professionals in Thailand can provide more details on what these activities are.
+• Turnover from business, trade, agriculture, industry, transport, or other activity not mentioned above.
+Our company registration professionals in Thailand can provide more details on what these activities are.

 • Services in the domain of labor employment, research, as well as technical and public entertaining services;